mootools/mootools-more/Docs/Request/Request.JSONP.md

 	http://api.cnet.com/restApi/v1.0/techProductSearch?partTag=mtvo&iod=hlPrice&viewType=json&results=100&query=ipod&callback=Request.JSONP.requests[0].handleResults&

 It would embed a script tag (in the head of the document) with this url and, when it loaded, execute the "myFunction" callback defined.

+### Logging

+*Request.JSONP* logs I/O operations to *MooTools.log*, which is a function that simply passes arguments into an array called *MooTools.logged*.
+You can redefine *MooTools.log* so that I/O operations show up in your preferred logger (like Firebug).
+Until you redefine it, log messages are cashed in the *MooTools.logged* array so that you can retrieve any messages already logged before you remap the method.
+For example, you might do this:

+		MooTools.log = console.log.bind(console);
+		//then dump any existing logs to the console:
+		MooTools.logged.each(function(log){
+			console.log.apply(console, log);
+		});

 Request.JSONP Method: send {#Request-JSONP:send}
 --------------------------------------